thradams/cake/manual.md

 See [warnings](warnings.html)

 * `-disable-assert`
-Disable cake extension where assert is an statement.
+Disable cake extension where assert is a statement.

 * `-H` (same as gcc, /showIncludes in MSVC)
 Causes the compiler to output a list of the include files.

-* `*-preprocess-def-macro`
+* `-preprocess-def-macro`
 preprocess def macros after expansion

 * `-Wall`